 The Ship’s Voyage

 Hindostan sailed from London on 9th May and arrived in Van Diemen’s Land on 12th September 1839 (126 days).

 The Ship’s Journal

-Surgeon Thomas W McDonald made two voyages on convict ships to Australia, on Hindostan in 1839 and another on Lord Lyndoch in 1841.
-Both voyages to Van Diemen’s Land were with convict guards from the 51st Regiment of Foot.
+Surgeon Thomas Wallace (Wallis) McDonald made two voyages on convict ships to Australia, on Hindostan in 1839 and Lord Lyndoch in 1840.
+Both voyages to Van Diemen’s Land were with convict guards of the 51st and 96th Regiments of Foot.
 For more than 30 years McDonald made steady promotions in the Royal Navy including the appointment as Surgeon on the Royal Yacht Victoria and Albert and Deputy Inspector General of Hospitals and Fleets.
 McDonald would certainly have completed a Journal for his voyage on Hindostan, but this journal is not catalogued in The National Archives in Kew.

 Hindostan foundered in the Atlantic Ocean on 27th August 1851 on her way from Whitby to Quebec.
 Nine of her sixteen crew went down with the ship.
 The survivors, including the Captain, took to a boat and were rescued by the schooner Martha Greenow.
 They were landed at Shelburne, Nova Scotia the following month.

 A Maritime History of the Port of Whitby 1700-1914, Stephanie Karen Jones.